neoforged/.github/primers/1.22/index.md

     - `RenderType` has been split into two separate concepts, not one-to-one
         - All of the stored `RenderType`s have been moved to `RenderTypes`
         - The actual class usage has moved to `.rendertype.RenderType`, where it does the work of `$CompositeRenderType`
+    - `Sheets#translucentBlockItemSheet` - A render type for translucent block items.
 - `net.minecraft.client.renderer.chunk`
     - `ChunkSectionLayer` no longer takes in whether to use mipmaps
         - `CUTOUT_MIPPED` is removed